cair/LogicalTransformer/README.md

 * How to we incorporate relative word positions into the representation?
 * And more, ... :-)

+## Promising Solution Ingredients

+* Composites - goes from 66% to 80% accuracy on CIFAR10.
+* Reasoning by elimination - obtain 90% accuracy on IMDB in a single epoch.
+* Convolution - effective for images.
+* Set of tokens - very efficient and effective for language modelling.
+* Question: How to integrate them?

 ## Overleaf Paper

 https://www.overleaf.com/5141817728jzzqkkspjwjc